 - Possibility of having international clients

-Once you have set up your online consulting business, managing the appointments and setting up meetings might turn out to be cumbersome.
+Starting an online consulting business means easier appointment management.
+Once you have set up your online company, setting up meetings can also turn out to be less cumbersome.

-Appointy’s Zoom integration makes the task much more straightforward and automatically generates zoom meeting links and conference details whenever you schedule a meeting.
+Tip: Appointy’s Zoom integration makes the task much more straightforward and automatically generates Zoom meeting links and conference details whenever you schedule a meeting.

 Step 7.
 Staff accordingly

-When your consulting practice is in its starting phase, you’ll be able to handle all the operations by yourself, but hiring extra staff might become necessary as the business grows.
+When you start a consulting practice of your own, you’ll be able to handle all the operations by yourself in the initial phase.
+However, hiring extra staff might become necessary as the business grows.

 There will come a time when you might find it strenuous to manage both the administrative and consulting tasks.
 Having a good support staff at that point will help you to save time and provide you with an opportunity to channel your efforts more into working on projects rather than doing seemingly small tasks like picking up calls, fixing schedules, and handling paperwork.

 As your client base builds up, it would benefit if you have an assistant consultant.